By Stephanie Santos

 - Enroll in Canadian education: Bridging programs and certificates are also a great option for newcomers looking to get into their desired field.
 Similar to volunteering, showcasing that you have some sort of Canadian education may give you an advantage when applying for jobs in this country.
 Many universities and employment organizations will offer bridging programs for internationally trained professionals.
 You can also think about enrolling in certificate and professional development courses if you are looking to upgrade your skills.

 Note: You don’t have to have completed the specific Canadian education to put it on your resume.
-For example, if you are enrolled in a certificate program that is year-long, you can list the year you start and the expected completion date.
+For example, if you are enrolled in a year-long certificate program, you can list the year you started and the expected completion date.
 It would still show employers that you are taking the initiative to gain some sort of Canadian experience.

 As you do what you can to overcome the Canadian experience barrier, rest assured that there are many other factors besides local education and/or training that employers take into consideration when hiring a candidate for a job.